-- (C) identify examples of politically motivated mass murders such as in Cambodia, China, Latin America, the Soviet Union, and Armenia; - (D) identify examples of genocide, including the Holocaust and genocide in the Balkans, Rwanda, and Darfur; and - (E) identify examples of individuals who led resistance to political oppression such as Nelson Mandela, Mohandas Gandhi, Oscar Romero, Natan Sharansky, Las Madres de la Plaza de Mayo, and Chinese student protestors in Tiananmen Square.; and - Comment 10(F) identify assess the degree to which examples of human rights and democratic ideals throughout the world. - (22)(23) Culture.
+- (A) describe how people have participated in supporting or changing their governments; - (B) describe the rights and responsibilities of citizens and noncitizens in civic participation throughout history; and - (C) identify examples of key persons who were successful in shifting political thought, including William Wilberforce. - (21) [(22)] Citizenship.
+The student understands the historical development of significant legal and political concepts related to the rights and responsibilities of citizenship.
+The student is expected to: - (A) summarize the development of the rule of law from ancient to modern times; - (B) identify the origins [influence] of ideas regarding the right to a "trial by a jury of your peers" and the concepts of "innocent until proven guilty" and "equality before the law" from sources including [that originated from] the Judeo-Christian legal tradition and in Greece and Rome; - (C) identify examples of politically motivated mass murders such as in Cambodia, China, Latin America, and the Soviet Union and Armenia; - (D) identify examples of genocide, including the Holocaust and genocide in Armenia, the Balkans, Rwanda, and Darfur; - (E) identify examples of individuals who led resistance to political oppression such as Nelson Mandela, Mohandas Gandhi, [Oscar Romero, Natan Sharansky.]
+Las Madres de la Plaza de Mayo, and Chinese student protestors in Tiananmen Square; and - (F) identify examples of [assess the degree to which] American ideals that have advanced human rights and democratic ideas throughout the world. - (22) [(23)] Culture.
 The student understands the history and relevance of major religious and philosophical traditions.
-The student is expected to: - (A) describe the historical origins and central ideas in the development of monotheism; - (B)(A) describe the historical origins, central ideas, and spread of major religious and philosophical traditions, including Buddhism, Christianity, Confucianism, Hinduism, Islam, Judaism, and Sikhism, and the development of monotheism; and - (C)(B) identify examples of religious influence on various events referenced in the major eras of world history. - (23)(24) Culture.
+The student is expected to: - (A) describe the historical origins and central ideas in the development of monotheism; - (B) [(A)] describe the historical origins, central ideas, and spread of major religious and philosophical traditions, including Buddhism, Christianity, Confucianism, Hinduism, Islam, Judaism, and Sikhism [; and the development of monotheism]; and - (C) [(B)]identify examples of religious influence on various events referenced in the major eras of world history. - (23) [(24)] Culture.
 The student understands the roles of women, children, and families in different historical cultures.
-The student is expected to: - (A) describe the changing roles of women, children, and families during major eras of world history; and - (B) describe the major influences of women during major eras of world history such as Elizabeth I, Queen Victoria, Mother Teresa, Indira Gandhi, Margaret Thatcher, and Golda Meir during major eras of world history. - (24)(25) Culture.
+The student is expected to: - (A) describe the changing roles of women, children, and families during major eras of world history; and - (B) describe the major influences of women during major eras of world history such as Elizabeth I, Queen Victoria, Mother Teresa, Indira Gandhi, Margaret Thatcher, and Golda Meir [during major eras of world history]. - (24) [(25)] Culture.
 The student understands how the development of ideas has influenced institutions and societies.
-The student is expected to: - (A) summarize the fundamental ideas and institutions of Eastern civilizations that originated in China and India; - (B) summarize the fundamental ideas and institutions of Western civilizations that originated in Greece and Rome; - (C) explain how the relationship between among Christianity, and Humanism individualism, and growing secularism that began with the Renaissance, and how the relationship influenced subsequent political developments; and - (D) explain how developments in Islam influenced influences law and government in the Muslim world such as secularism, nationalism, and fundamentalism. - (25)(26) Culture.
-The student understands the relationship between the arts and the times during which they were created.
-The student is expected to: - (A) identify significant examples of art and architecture that demonstrate an artistic ideal or visual principle from selected cultures;
+The student is expected to: - (A) summarize the fundamental ideas and institutions of Eastern civilizations that originated in China and India; - (B) summarize the fundamental ideas and institutions of Western civilizations that originated in Greece and Rome;